 View of Mellieha in Malta

-Malta requires applicants to live in the country for 5 out of the last 7 years, and for a continuous 12-month period prior to application.
-This can be reduced to as little as 12 months with the Malta Citizenship by Merit program, and dual citizenship is permitted.
+Malta requires applicants to live in the country for 4 out of the last 6 years, and for a continuous 12-month period prior to application.
+Malta also allows dual citizenship.

 Mykonos in Greece

-Greece provides a 7-year pathway to citizenship by naturalization that can be reduced to 3 years for EU citizens, spouses of Greeks, or refugees.
-Applicants will need to be able to pass a B1 Greek exam and an exam on Greek language, history, geography, and culture.
+Greece provides a 7-year pathway to citizenship by naturalization that can be reduced to three years for EU citizens, spouses of Greeks, or refugees who meet the associated requirements.
+Applicants must also take the Certificate of Knowledge Adequacy for Naturalization, which assesses language and knowledge.

 sunset buenos aires in argentina

-The Argentine passport enables access to over 160 countries, including the EU and the UK, and it requires a naturalization timeframe of just 2 years, making it one of the shortest pathways in the world.
+The Argentine passport enables access to over 160 countries, including the EU and the UK, and it requires a naturalization timeframe of just two years of continuous and legal residency, making it one of the shortest pathways in the world.

 The country has accessible options for immigration, including the Argentina Rentista Visa and the Argentina Investor Visa.
-Dual citizenship is allowed, and applicants will need to be able to hold a basic conversation in Spanish.
+Dual citizenship is allowed, and applicants must meet other naturalization requirements, such as showing knowledge of the Spanish language and integration into society.

 6 Best Countries to get a Second Passport by Descent

 Cypriot Citizenship by Descent allows individuals with a grandparent or parent who never renounced their citizenship to apply for CBD.
+Eligibility varies by the applicant’s and ancestor’s dates of birth, the parents’ citizenship status, and the applicable registration form.
 The processing time for this program is approximately 6 to 12 months, and there is no residency requirement.

 Greek Citizenship by Descent allows individuals with a parent, grandparent, or sometimes even great-grandparent, to acquire CBD.
+Note that the descent cases depend on documented lineage and municipal registration.
 The processing time is approximately 12 to 24 months, and there is no residency requirement.

 Portuguese Citizenship by Descent allows individuals with a parent or a grandparent born in the country to apply for CBD.
+Note that the grandparent must be an original Portuguese citizen who did not lose Portuguese nationality, and the applicant must demonstrate a connection to the Portuguese community, currently recognized through knowledge of Portuguese.
 Processing times range from several months for parental applications to several years for grandparents.
 There is no residency requirement for the program.

 9 Best Countries to get a Second Passport by Investment